How to secure IoT devices in business

 The challenge is finding workable IoT security solutions without compromising performance.
 Here are some recommendations that could be part of an IoT security strategy:

-1. Focus on Device Discovery and Complete Visibility
+1. Focus on device discovery and complete visibility

 When securing IoT networks, the first step is creating a map of connected IoT devices.
 Security teams must know the precise number of devices in use alongside manufacturer IDs, serial numbers, hardware, and firmware versions.

 Automated scanning tools can map connected devices.
 Enter the data generated into a regularly updated inventory alongside a risk profile for every device.
-Make devices a security priority if they interact closely with critical resources and data centers or if they process high-value data.
+Make devices a security priority if they interact closely with critical resources and data centers or process high-value data.

-The device map and risk profiles can feed into other security strategies such as network segmentation, ensuring that IoT endpoints are separate from core data assets.
+The device map and risk profiles can feed into other security strategies, such as network segmentation, ensuring that IoT endpoints are separate from core data assets.

 2. Apply network segmentation